Welcome to PS 253Q: Where We R.O.A.R. Towards Success!!

 Dear Families of P.S.253Q,

-We want every day to be productive for all students.
-You can help by reinforcing our school’s expectations for both learning and behavior at home and making sure that he/she:
+Please continue to help us create a productive school experience for all students by reinforcing our school’s expectations for both learning and behavior at home and making sure that your child:

 1) Attends school daily and arrives on time, in full academic attire and ready for the day’s learning experience